 The business grew to a level that it was acquired by the Chernin Group in 2019 with a $60M investment.

 Developed and managed sponsorship deals with leading outdoor brands including Yeti, Benchmade and First Lite amongst others.
-In addition, I oversaw monetizing a chart topping podcast, live events tour, three best selling books, multi-million dollar e-commerce platform, and a feature documentary Stars in the Sky that was sold direct on Vimeo and licensed to Netflix to premiere in late 2020.
+In addition, I oversaw monetizing a chart topping podcast, live events tour, three best selling books, multi-million dollar e-commerce platform, and a feature documentary Stars in the Sky that was sold direct on Vimeo and licensed to Netflix.

 Wasted!
 The Story of Food Waste